The Fawn Abyss

 (cover art by Madara Mason)

-The Fawn Abyss was a finalist for the 2010 Intro Poetry Prize with Four Way Books, a finalist for the 2010 Open Readings with Sarabande Books, and a semi-finalist for the 2011 De Novo Prize with C&R Press.
+The Fawn Abyss was published by Salmon Poetry in February 2017.
+Previously, it was a finalist for the 2010 Intro Poetry Prize with Four Way Books, a finalist for the 2010 Open Readings with Sarabande Books, and a semi-finalist for the 2011 De Novo Prize with C&R Press.

 Publisher’s Book Detail: